At the cutting edge since the field began, ASQ is the source of:

 A submitted manuscript should not be under review for publication in another outlet (e.g., book chapter, journal) while it is under review at ASQ.
 ASQ does accept submissions of papers that have been accepted for publication in a shortened form in the Academy of Management Best Papers Proceedings.

-Authors should take reasonable precautions to preserve the integrity of the blind review process and avoid potential conflicts of interest in the submission process.
+Authors should take reasonable precautions to preserve the integrity of the anonymize review process and avoid potential conflicts of interest in the submission process.
 As part of the submission process, authors may suggest the names of peers who could be called upon to review their manuscript.
 Suggested reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) those below:

 - The reviewer should have no prior knowledge of the submission.